Continue to site >

 FLEX Options provide investors with the ability to customize key option contract terms like strike price, style and expiration date, while avoiding the counterparty exposure of over-the-counter options positions.
 Like traditional exchange-traded options, FLEX Options are guaranteed for settlement by the Options Clearing Corporation (the “OCC”), a market clearinghouse that guarantees performance by counterparties to certain derivatives contracts by becoming the “buyer for every seller and the seller for every buyer.”
 The OCC may make adjustments to FLEX Options for certain significant events.
 The FLEX Options in which the Fund invests are European style, which are exercisable at the strike price only on the expiration date.
 The FLEX Options traded by the Fund are listed on the Chicago Board Options Exchange (“CBOE”).

-strike call; purchase shares of the Underlying ETF; purchase one or more other ETFs that replicate the Underlying ETF’s Index; purchase equity securities in seeking to track the share price return of the Underlying ETF; or invest in U.S. treasuries, money market funds and/or other cash equivalents and purchase and sell a combination of call and put options that seek to replicate exposure to the Underlying ETF.
+The Fund currently intends to buy Underlying ETF shares and futures on the Underlying ETF’s Index and seek to enter into the combination of options transactions described above if there are any inflows, or creation transactions.
+In lieu of purchasing Underlying ETF shares and futures on the Underlying ETF’s Index, the Fund may instead, among other things: purchase a call option with a strike price that is very low (approximately 1% or less) relative to the Underlying ETF’s share price on the day of purchase (a “zero strike call”); purchase one or more other ETFs that replicate the Underlying ETF’s Index; purchase equity securities in seeking to track the share price return of the Underlying ETF; or invest in U.S. treasuries, money market funds and/or other cash equivalents and purchase and sell a combination of call and put options that seek to replicate exposure to the Underlying ETF.
 The Fund’s investments in equity securities will be primarily in common stocks of companies held by the Underlying ETF.
 The Fund’s portfolio of equity securities is expected to have a risk/return profile similar to that of the Underlying ETF.

-In periods of extreme market volatility, the Fund’s return may be subject to an upside limit significantly below the Approximate Cap and downside protection significantly lower than the Approximate Buffer.
+Periods of extreme market volatility may result in a significant lowering of the Fund’s upside limit and decrease of downside protection.
 An investor may lose their entire investment and an investment in the Fund is only appropriate for investors willing to bear those losses.

-The Fund is classified as non‑diversified under the Investment Company Act of 1940, as amended (the “1940 Act”).
+The Fund is classified as non-diversified under the 1940 Act.

 Read More